Southwest 4Q profit falls, federal shutdown hurts revenue

 DALLAS (AP) — Southwest Airlines says it has lost $10 million to $15 million so far from the partial government shutdown but overall travel demand remains strong, boosting the carrier's outlook for first-quarter revenue.

 The airline disclosed the shutdown impact Thursday as it reported a smaller fourth-quarter profit than a year earlier, but still better than analysts had expected.
-Southwest shares rose in midday trading.
+Southwest shares rose in early trading.

 The government shutdown is grounding some government and contractor travelers.
 It is also delaying approval of Southwest's plan to begin flying from California to Hawaii, because Federal Aviation Administration regulators who must approve the service remain off the job.